-Activities allowed in the preserve include hiking, biking, birding, enjoying nature and learning from interpretive signs, called Learning Loops, located throughout the nature preserve.
+Activities allowed in the preserve include hiking, birding, enjoying nature and learning from interpretive signs, called Learning Loops, located throughout the nature preserve.
 Picnic tables are scattered throughout the preserve, as well.
-Bikes are allowed on most trails and dogs are allowed if they are on a leash.
+Bikes and dogs on leashes are allowed on paved trails only.

 Want to visit?

 Conestee Park Nature Preserve, 840 Mauldin Road, Greenville, SC 29607